JimLynchCodes/Triplex-Testing-Guidebook/README.md

 ### Acceptance Tests
 <img src="./images/cucumber.png" height="47"><img src="./images/protractor.png" height="50"> <img src="./images/mocha-chai.png" height="50">

-Acceptance tests, at the very top of the triforce, should be the starting point at the beginning of any automated testing effort.
+Acceptance tests, at the very top of the triplex diagram, should be the starting point at the beginning of any automated testing effort.
 Because it necessarily forces you to think about the application in high level terms about what it is actually doing, it is a perfect way to **figure out what you want to build** while at the same time *effectively communicating those ideas to the developers, business analysts, and other stakeholders*.

 The gherkin feature files are normally referred to as high level acceptance tests.
 Using the Given-When-Then-And-But syntax, these high level acceptance tests are then mapped to low-level acceptance tests, written in your projects main programming language (in this case JavaScript).